 About the group

-Our research activity falls in the crossection between Physics, Medicine, Chemistry and Biology, and
+Our research activity falls in the cross-section between Physics, Medicine, Chemistry and Biology, and

-- includes fundamental research as well as applied reaserach
+- includes fundamental research as well as applied research

 - is theoretically and experimentally challenging

-- is centered around the activity at the EPR-laboratory and the Cell-laboratory
+- is centered around the activity at the Cell-laboratory, the cyclotron (OCL), and the EPR-laboratory

 - has strong connections to the medical community in the Oslo region

 - collaborates with research and medical institutions nationally and internationally

 The research activities span from experimental research to imaging, simulations and modelling.

 The effects of ionizing radiation is a common factor in most of our research.
 We want to understand the basic nature of the interactions between ionizing radiation and biological matter to become better equipped to utilize ionizing radiation in cancer treatment, and to better understand the effects of exposure to low dose/dose rate ionizing radiation.
 Our research converge in the aim to improve radiotherapy, alone or in combination with immunotherapy or other drugs, for better cancer treatment with less side effects.